A Pacific Crest Trail planning guide. A way to get an overview of this wonderful trail without being bogged down with lots of info! Updated Dec 2013.

 Other Legal Considerations: If you go Southbound , you can no longer legally enter from Manning Park, BC, Canada.
 The US Govt is very serious about this restriction.
 Fines of $10,000 have been given to hikers.
 Please read this info from the PCTA site for more info.

-Some earlier text this is descriptive:
+Some earlier text that is descriptive:

 The PCTA strongly urges all hikers using the backcountry to obtain a California fire permit.
 The permit covers use of campfires and stoves in ALL Park Service, Forest Service, BLM and State Lands within the state of California.
 Permits can be obtained at any US forest service, National Park service, BLM, or California Division of Forestry office.
 They are free and valid for one year.
 The purpose of the permit is to ensure that people using the back country have all the proper information about safe use of fire in the backcountry.
 These permits should be acquired before the start of your hike or ride.
 For more information visit this site